KtaneModules/hexVariants-SparkySpartan/README.md

 On the Subject of hexVariants
 ------------------------------------------------------------------------------------------------------

-"Funding for these programs was made possible by the Keep Coding and Nobody Explodes Library, and by annual moral support from viewers like you."
+"Funding for these programs was made possible by the Keep Coding Library, and by annual moral support from viewers like you."

 ------------------------------------------------------------------------------------------------------